 This section explains how to set up CiviReports.
 It assumes a basic understanding of why you would want to use CiviReport, and describes the workflow for creating a report from a template through to making these reports available for users.
 It also assumes that the report you require can be achieved using the report templates supplied with CiviCRM.

-If the report template you need does not exist you (or your developer) should refer to the Custom Reports chapter in the Extensions section of the Developer Guide for information about creating new templates.
+If the report template you need does not exist you (or your developer) should refer to the documentation on creating custom reports in the Developer Guide for information about creating new templates.

 Report templates are general reports that can be further customised to create specific report instances.
 These report instances can then be made available to users.